traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise26a.chips.use-with-textbox.question.md

- 2. In the TypeScript / The resetClicked() method should reset the array of aliases back to an empty string
+ 2. In the TypeScript / The resetClicked() method should reset the array of aliases back to an empty array

  3. In the TypeScript / add a public class variable:  separatorKeysCodes